tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/location.md

 There is only type of location field: `single_location`.

-`single_location` fields can only hold a single location, including the address properties and a map preview.
+`single_location` field-values can only hold a single location, including the address properties and a map preview.

 In addition to the common field properties, a location field has the following settings: